 Help your teen prepare a CV

 For many part-time jobs, your teen will need to fill in an application and submit a CV.
-Many teens will need to gain knowledge of how to do this, so show them how to create a CV and fill in an application correctly.
+Help them create a CV that shows any relevant skills and experience they have, including awards they’ve won, or achievements like their GPA.
+And show them how to fill in an application correctly.

 Point them in the direction of job search sites

-Ask them to look at student apprenticeship programmes
+Ask them to look at student apprenticeship programs

 Tips to help your teen prepare for their first job